 You can begin the heat weld process on the seams of the hot yoga flooring after the 24-hour period.
 Do not use a chemical weld on this type of flooring.
 Without heat welding the sections of flooring, the high heat of the hot yoga environment could damage the adhesive by penetrating the seams.
 We also recommend sealing the areas where the flooring and wall meet with a clear urethane caulk.

-Full installation instructions and recommendations are available on this Greatmats web site.
+Full installation instructions and recommendations are available on our web site.

 Maintaining the Vinyl Floor